helenclx/helenchong.dev/src/slashes/statements/colophon.md

 * [Intel One Mono](https://www.intel.com/content/www/us/en/company-overview/one-monospace-font.html) — monospaced font.

 ## Credits
-* Gerard Hynes for providing inspiration with the tutorial: [Learn the Eleventy Static Site Generator by Building and Deploying a Portfolio Website](https://www.freecodecamp.org/news/learn-eleventy/)
+* Gerard Hynes for providing inspiration with the tutorial: [Learn the Eleventy Static Site Generator by Building and Deploying a Portfolio Website](https://www.freecodecamp.org/news/learn-eleventy/).
-* Raymond Camden for providing inspiration with the tutorial: [A Complete Guide to Building a Blog with Eleventy](https://cfjedimaster.github.io/eleventy-blog-guide/guide.html)
+* Raymond Camden for providing inspiration with the tutorial: [A Complete Guide to Building a Blog with Eleventy](https://cfjedimaster.github.io/eleventy-blog-guide/guide.html).
-* Eleventy's official [blog starter project](https://github.com/11ty/eleventy-base-blog) for the inspiration
+* Eleventy's official [blog starter project](https://github.com/11ty/eleventy-base-blog) for the inspiration.